chatid/chatid-mdwiki/chatbar/implementation.md

 Hint: The HTML page must be served by a webserver for chat to work properly.
 For debugging, try the node.js npm module, `http-server` or `python -m SimpleHTTPServer`.

-Note: While Echo the Robot is available for chat 24/7, experts in the ChatID Network may occasionally go offline, which will cause their CTAs to become hidden.
+Note: While Echo the robot is available for chat 24/7, experts in the ChatID Network may occasionally go offline, which will cause their CTAs to become hidden.
 To further understand how Chatbar handles availability, visit [Configuring CTAs](public-api-overview.md#Configuring_CTAs).

 #### Next